-On June 30, 2021, NSTAR filed an Agreement for Design, Engineering and Construction services (the "D&E Agreement") between itself and Hingham Municipal Light Plant ("Hingham").
-The D&E Agreement sets forth the terms and conditions under which NSTAR would undertake certain design and engineering activities for the construction of a new 115 kV station to permit NSTAR's Line #478-502 to be sectionalized and Hingham's Hobart Street Substation to be serviced to address a reliability concern for the town of Hingham.
-NSTAR requested that the D&E Agreement be accepted for filing as of July 1, 2021.
-Comments on this filing were due on or before July 21, 2021; none were filed.
-This matter is pending before the FERC.
+On August 20, 2021, the FERC accepted an Agreement for Design, Engineering and Construction services (the "D&E Agreement") between NSTAR and Hingham Municipal Light Plant ("Hingham").
+As previously reported, the D&E Agreement sets forth the terms and conditions under which NSTAR would undertake certain design and engineering activities for the construction of a new 115 kV station to permit NSTAR's Line #478-502 to be sectionalized and Hingham's Hobart Street Substation to be serviced to address a reliability concern for the town of Hingham.
+The D&E Agreement was accepted for filing as of July 1, 2021, as requested.
+Unless the August 20 order is challenged, this proceeding will be concluded.
 If you have any questions concerning this matter, please contact Pat Gerity (pmgerity@daypitney.com; 860-275-0533).

-D&E Agreement: NSTAR/Medway Grid (ER21-2273)
+• D&E Agreement: NSTAR/Medway Grid I (ER21-2273)

-Also on June 30, 2021, NSTAR filed a D&E Agreement between itself and Medway Grid, LLC ("Medway").
-The Medway D&E Agreement sets forth the terms and conditions under which NSTAR would undertake certain preliminary design and engineering activities related to Qualified Transmission Upgrades identified in the FCA15 Post-Auction Overlapping Impact Restudy for Medway's request to interconnect to NSTAR's 3445 kV West Medway Substation (queue position #844).
-NSTAR requested that the Medway D&E Agreement be accepted for filing as of July 1, 2021.
-Comments on this filing were due on or before July 21, 2021; none were filed.
-This matter is pending before the FERC.
+On August 26, 2021, the FERC accepted the D&E Agreement between NSTAR and Medway Grid, LLC ("Medway").84 The Medway D&E Agreement sets forth the terms and conditions under which NSTAR would undertake certain preliminary design and engineering activities related to Qualified Transmission Upgrades identified in the FCA15 Post-Auction Overlapping Impact Restudy for Medway's request to interconnect to NSTAR's 3445 kV West Medway Substation (queue position #844).
+The Agreement was accepted for filing effective as of July 1, 2021, as requested.
+Unless the August 26 order is challenged, this proceeding will be concluded.
 If you have any questions concerning this matter, please contact Pat Gerity (pmgerity@daypitney.com; 860-275-0533).

-• Amended and Restated IRH Support and Use Agreements eTariff Compliance Filings (ER21-2163 et al.) As noted above, in its May 20, 2021 order72 approving the settlement that amended and restated four Support Agreements and an Agreement with Respect to Use of Québec Interconnection ("Use Agreement"), 73 the FERC directed the Filing Parties74 to make a compliance filing with revised tariff records in eTariff format reflecting the FERC's action.
-On June 18, 2021, the Filing Parties submitted their respective compliance filings with revised tariff records in eTariff format (IRH Management Committee (Use Agreement) (ER21-2163); National Grid Asset Owners (Phase I New Hampshire Transmission Line Support Agreement) (ER21-2162); New England Hydro Transmission (Phase II New Hampshire Transmission Facilities Support Agreement) (ER21-2161); New England Hydro Transmission Electric Company (Phase II Massachusetts Transmission Facilities Support Agreement) (ER21-2160); and VETCO (Phase I Vermont Transmission Line Support Agreement) (ER21-2158)).
-Comments, if any, on those compliance filings were due on or before July 12, 2021; none were filed.
-The Filing Parties intervened in each of the other Filing Parties compliance filing dockets.
-This matter is pending before the FERC.
-If you have any questions concerning these matters, please contact Eric Runge (617-345-4735; ekrunge@daypitney.com).
+• Amended and Restated IRH Support and Use Agreements eTariff Compliance Filings (ER21-2163 et al.)

+As noted above, in its May 20, 2021 order85 approving the settlement that amended and restated four Support Agreements and an Agreement with Respect to Use of Québec Interconnection ("Use Agreement"),86 the FERC directed the Filing Parties87 to make a compliance filing with revised tariff records in eTariff format reflecting the FERC's action.
+The Filing Parties submitted their respective compliance filings with revised tariff records in eTariff format on June 18, 2021 (IRH Management Committee (Use Agreement) (ER21-2163); National Grid Asset Owners (Phase I New Hampshire Transmission Line Support Agreement) (ER21-2162); New England Hydro Transmission (Phase II New Hampshire Transmission Facilities Support Agreement) (ER21-2161); New England Hydro Transmission Electric Company (Phase II Massachusetts Transmission Facilities Support Agreement) (ER21-2160); and VETCO (Phase I Vermont Transmission Line Support Agreement) (ER21-2158)).
+On August 4, VETCO submitted an errata filing to correct a small number of non-substantive, technical errors in its June 18, 2021 compliance filing.